-In September 2021, ROAR 1 SPV Finance LLC, an indirect wholly owned subsidiary of the Company (the "ROAR 1 SPV Borrower"), entered into a \$100,000 credit agreement (the "ROAR 1 SPV Credit Facility") with a lender for the funding of finance receivables, which secure the ROAR 1 SPV Credit Facility.
+Other Debt-In September 2021, ROAR 1 SPV Finance LLC, an indirect wholly owned subsidiary of the Company (the "ROAR 1 SPV Borrower"), entered into a \$100,000 credit agreement, which was subsequently increased to \$135,000 (the "ROAR 1 SPV Credit Facility"), with a lender for the funding of finance receivables, which secure the ROAR 1 SPV Credit Facility.
 The ROAR 1 SPV Credit Facility allows for increases in maximum borrowings under the agreement of up to \$200,000, bears interest at a rate of 12.5% and matures in March 2025, unless it is extended to March 2026.
 Under the terms of the ROAR 1 SPV Credit Facility, the ROAR 1 SPV Borrower is subject to certain covenants including minimum asset requirements to be held by ROAR 1 SPV Borrower.

-In December 2021, ROAR 2 SPV Finance LLC, an indirect wholly owned subsidiary of the Company (the "ROAR 2 SPV Borrower"), entered into a \$125,000 credit agreement (the "ROAR 2 SPV Credit Facility") with a lender for the funding of finance receivables, which secure the ROAR 2 SPV Credit Facility.
+In December 2021, ROAR 2 SPV Finance LLC, an indirect wholly owned subsidiary of the Company (the "ROAR 2 SPV Borrower"), entered into a \$125,000 credit agreement, which was subsequently reduced to \$75,000 (the "ROAR 2 SPV Credit Facility"), with a lender for the funding of finance receivables, which secure the ROAR 2 SPV Credit Facility.
 The ROAR 2 SPV Credit Facility allows for increases in maximum borrowings under the agreement of up to \$300,000, bears interest at a rate of 12.5% and matures in December 2025, unless it is extended to December 2026.
 Under the terms of the ROAR 2 SPV Credit Facility, the ROAR 2 SPV Borrower is subject to certain covenants including minimum asset requirements to be held by ROAR 2 SPV Borrower.

-Debt Maturities - Of the principal related to the Company's debt agreements, \$20,000, \$146,000 and \$70,000 will be repaid during the years ended December 31, 2023, 2025 and 2026, respectively.
+Debt Maturities-Of the principal related to the Company's debt agreements, \$127,000 and \$65,000 is due for repayment during the years ended December 31, 2025 and 2026, respectively.

-10. LEASES
+8. LEASES

 The Company is party to operating leases for all of our offices.
 Many leases contain options to renew and extend lease terms and options to terminate leases early.
 Reflected in the right-of-use asset and lease liability on the consolidated balance sheets are the periods provided by renewal and extension options that we are reasonably certain to exercise, as well as the periods provided by termination options that we are reasonably certain not to exercise.
 All long-term leases identified by the Company are classified as operating leases.
-Lease expenses related to long-term leases were \$2,936 for the twelve months ended December 31, 2022.
-Short-term lease expense, variable lease expense and sublease income were not material for the twelve months ended December 31, 2022.
+Lease expenses related to long-term leases were \$3,542 and \$2,936 for the twelve months ended December 31, 2023 and 2022, respectively.
+Short-term lease expense, variable lease expense and sublease income were not material for the twelve months ended December 31, 2023 and 2022.